A Guide to Anchorage's Best Waterfalls

 South Fork Falls (Barbara Falls)

 This hidden, little visited waterfall feels immense as it fills its small canyon with a roar that can be heard during the approach.
 Tucked into a gorge where the South Fork of Eagle River takes a 25-foot-plus plunge, the falls split into two channels as they cascade over a giant bedrock outcrop and are very photogenic.
 One of the Chugach’s secret places.
 The surrounding access trails are part of the Eagle River Greenbelt system, but private property lies very close.
 No bushwhacking!
+Want a guide?
+Go Hike Alaska offers guided walks to Barbara Falls year-round!

 Short version: The falls are about a half-mile walk on old roads from the end of Ken Logan Circle in a neighborhood off Hiland Road overlooking Eagle River Valley.
 The falls are a few hundred yards upstream from a small South Fork bridge.
 You will hear them long before you see them.